connorhamm/melvor_idle/README.md

 Features:
 - Auto eat on low health (still in development)
-- Auto select equipment
+- Auto select equipment (still in development)
 - Restarts on death

+How to run:
+python run.py